Russia Stands by Ally Syria as Strikes Loom

 I'm not affected by the later because I've seen many, many videos to see the threat is real and quiet dangerous.
 I've even seen dozens of videos where they've set up training grounds far better than those in Afghanistan or elsewhere, and yes, they're the extremists.
 It has already started.

-Thumb cityboy over 10 years
+Thumb cityboy 11 years

 To Arzak-ya-libnan, you want the Syrians to pay, what if the Palestinians requested that the Christians that supported and helped carry out the sabra-shatila massacre pay.
 My point is sometimes its best to move on and cover up the scars of the past.
 Don't let the scars of the past cloud your judgement of the current situation or the future.